 Ultimately, when his evil ways were getting too much to handle for the innocent, Goddess Durga intervened and killed him after a long and furious battle.
 And since ancient times, this legend has been kept alive and is passed from generation to generation in the forms of written and visual stories.

-1. Durga Puja Procession.
 The sixth day of Navratri, which is the first day of Durga Puja celebrations, sees the beautiful idols of Maa Durga which are brought either to their homes or into amazingly decorated pandals by the devotees for public gatherings.
-The idols are decorated with flowers, vermillion, clothing and lavish jewellery.
+The idols are decorated with flowers, vermillion, clothing, and lavish jewelry.
 The idol of Maa is also accompanied by Lord Ganesha’s idol.
-After the sthapana (placement) of the idols, sweets and fruits are offered to the deities.
+After the Sthapana (placement) of the idols, sweets, and fruits are offered to the deities.
 And as the days progress, one gets to witness the kirtans and many other ritual ceremonies which depict the freshness of our Sanatan Indian culture.

-2. Pran Pratishta Ritual.
 Pan Pratishta Ritual is majorly observed to invoke the presence of Goddess in the idol on the seventh day, early in the morning.
-As per this ritual, a small banana plant, also known as Kola Bou is bathed in the river and is then dressed with a red colour sari.
+As per this ritual, a small banana plant, also known as Kola Bou is bathed in the river and is then dressed with a red color sari.
 After this, it is carried back to the idol of the Goddess.

-Durga Puja is celebrated with great fervour all across India, however, this festival sees the most phenomenal celebrations in Kolkata, West Bengal.
-Kolkata is located at an approximate distance of 1,532, 1,890, 1,498 km from Delhi, Bengaluru and Hyderabad respectively.
+Durga Puja is celebrated with great fervor all across India, however, this festival sees the most phenomenal celebrations in Kolkata, West Bengal.
+Kolkata is located at an approximate distance of 1,532, 1,890, 1,498 km from Delhi, Bengaluru, and Hyderabad respectively.
 Here is how you can travel to Kolkata by taking the following means of transportation.

-By Air.
-Since Kolkata is the capital of West Bengal and is also a metropolitan city, it is very well-connected to all the modes of travelling.
+Since Kolkata is the capital of West Bengal and is also a metropolitan city, it is very well-connected to all modes of travel.
 The Netaji Subhash Chandra International Airport is just 14-17 km away from the city and is fairly well routed with other Indian cities.
 Once you deboard at the airport, you can easily take a cab to reach your respective destination.